 To assess the value, we look at a combination of factors like design, cleaning performance, maintenance, maneuverability, noise, size, usability, etc. and compare these factors to the overall price.

 Honestly, the value of the Hoover Air Cordless handheld vacuum really just fell short for me.
-This handheld is priced at $88 which includes the vacuum, lithium-ion battery, charger, and two accessories.
+This handheld is priced at somewhat high for a handheld.
+It includes the vacuum, lithium-ion battery, charger, and two accessories.

-For comparison, this same unit without the battery is only $18.
-So really most of what you’re paying for is the fact that this handheld is cordless… and requires a $70 battery / charger.
+For comparison, this is the same unit without the battery.
+So really most of what you’re paying for is the fact that this handheld is cordless… and requires an expensive battery / charger.
 The battery, although sleek and interchangeable, has a long charge time (9 hours) and offers a short run-time (15 minutes).

-If you already own one of Hoover’s LithiumLife batteries for another unit (they have quite a few in this series), then this handheld may be worth it for only $18, since the batteries are interchangeable.
+If you already own one of Hoover’s LithiumLife batteries for another unit (they have quite a few in this series), then this handheld may be worth it, since the batteries are interchangeable.

 To add to the disappointing value, it’s also important to note that the Hoover could not pick up large debris and largely failed the cereal test on all flooring types.
 Again, if the Hoover were to have a hose attachment or larger primary nozzle, I think it could have accommodated this larger debris, but without that addition, you’re going to be left using another tool.